A Chair devoted to Comedy at SCA in Robin Williams’ honor: Tribute to the World’s greatest comedian on his 66th birth anniversary!

 “I think I just went white, my blood sugar dropped and then shot up, in rapid succession.
 We all had such an incredibly visceral reaction to the news that Robin was gone.
 Everybody appreciated him but, as it happens when you lose somebody, the depth of that appreciation increased.
 Everybody became just so aware of what he meant to us.
 So to be associated with his name, to have his name associated with the School of Cinematic Arts, was just an awesome surprise.
 It just came as a total shock to me.”

-Kellman has been at the forefront in making the curricula for comedy at SCA.
-There is no such program in any of the academic institutions in the world and comedy as a subject is not taken seriously.
+Kellman has been at the forefront of making the curricula for comedy at SCA.
+No other academic institution in the world offers such a program, and comedy is often not regarded as a serious subject.

 Talking about it, Kellman added: